thierno953/Linux/Linux-command/user-management.md

 less /etc/group
 ```

-# To add a user to the group
+To add a user to the group

 ```bash
 usermod -aG <group_name><user_name>
 ```

-# How to delete a group ?
+How to delete a group ?

 ```bash
 groupdel <group_name>
 ```

-# To remove a user from the group
+To remove a user from the group

 ```bash
 gpasswd -d <user_name><group_name>
 ```

-# Files

-### In files, we can check

-- In a group how many users are added
-- UserId GoupID HomeDIR and Shell Type, description about user
-- In shadow file, when was last password changed, max day to expire etc